Background: Poor adherence to inhaled corticosteroid (ICS) therapy is a barrier to

 control groups; however, only two studies, both in children, were able to report sustained,

-asthma-related oral corticosteroid use and hospital admissions.
+other in asthma-related oral corticosteroid use and hospital admissions.

-will be integral to demonstrating such clinical effectiveness.
+design will be integral to demonstrating such clinical effectiveness.